Master's Programs

 - Courses not listed as pre-approved electives may be taken, or substitutions made, pending approval of the M.S. in Systems Engineering director or the M.E.A. director.

-Foundation coursework includes a detailed study of existing research, design, and evaluation methods that are appropriate to human factors engineering and ergonomics.
-Additionally, content courses include sensory ergonomics dealing with sensory capabilities and limitations of humans, physical ergonomics dealing with biomechanics and work physiology, cognitive ergonomics dealing with human information processing, and macroergonomics dealing with group processes.
-This course work is supplemented by research opportunities in a variety of human factors engineering and ergonomic application areas including auditory communication, computer displays, industrial safety, training, and transportation systems.
+Foundational coursework includes a detailed study of existing research, design, and evaluation methods that are appropriate to human factors engineering and ergonomics.
+Additionally, content courses include sensory ergonomics (sensory capabilities and limitations of humans), physical ergonomics (biomechanics and work physiology), cognitive ergonomics (human information processing), and macroergonomics (group processes).
+This coursework is supplemented by research opportunities in a variety of application areas including auditory communication, computer displays, industrial safety, training, and transportation systems.
 Emphasis is placed upon specific content area courses, elective courses in the student’s area of interest, and laboratory research under the direct guidance of an HFEE faculty member.

 Our program is accredited by the Board of Certification in Professional Ergonomics (BCPE) and the Human Factors and Ergonomics Society (HFES).